 Skip to Content

-Here is one of my latest cooking tips for the holidays – making your own fresh pumpkin puree.
+Here is one of my latest cooking tips for the holidays – making your own homemade pumpkin puree.

 Pumpkin puree is a staple in Halloween and Thanksgiving cooking.
-From pancakes to smoothies, to fudge and cookies, this creamy part of the pumpkin adds an earthy flavor to all your fall recipes.
+From oatmeal to smoothies, to fudge and energy bites, this raw fresh pumpkin recipe adds an earthy flavor to all your fall recipes.

 You can buy it at the supermarket, of course, but it is super easy to make and much less expensive.
 Let’s find out how to do it.